 Which Hawaiian Islands are Best for Backpacking?

 There are four main Hawaiian islands that are best for backpacking.
 These are Oahu, Kauai, Maui, and Hawaii’s Big Island.

 Each of the islands is unique and charming in its way.

-This Hawaiian island is the second-largest and the second most popular Hawaiian island in Hawaii.
+This Hawaiian island is the second-largest and the second-most popular Hawaiian island in Hawaii.
 It is a bit costlier than some other options.
-While backpacking here is excellent, you can expect to pay a bit higher pricing if travelling in this area.
+While backpacking here is excellent, you can expect to pay a bit higher pricing if traveling in this area.

 If you are looking for something akin to authentic backcountry travel and scrambling in Maui, the Lau’ulu trail and the Pohaku Palaha summit on the Haleakala volcano’s north/northeast rim are great options.
 Haleakala is the only active volcano in Maui.

 Also known as the Garden Island, Kauai is a bit less crowded than the eight main islands and comes with a more slowed-down experience which will be great for your backpacking Hawaii experience.

 The island is abundant in beautiful vegetation and beaches.
 The sunsets on this island are to die for, and there are various places you can catch the sunsets in.
 If you are traveling for unique sights and want a less tourist-filled trip, this is the island for you.